Frequently Asked Questions

 • Accelerated psychological recovery

-You do not have to be an athlete or in peak physical condition to attend an Unbroken Spirit course, but you do have to be ready both physically and mentally to take on the challenges you will experience while on course.
-There are two kinds of strength necessary to complete your course; physical and mental strength.
-Your body needs to be strong, but you must also come with an open mind, willing spirit, and constant teamwork mentality.
+You do not have to be an athlete or in peak physical condition to attend either the backpacking expedition or the adaptive sports program, but you do have to be ready both physically and mentally to take on the challenges you will experience during these programs.
+During the Pre-Deployment phase we will help you prepare for your Deployment or Phase II adventure.
+Your body needs to be strong, but you must also come with an open mind, willing spirit, and team focus.

 • Compassion – Compassion is one of Unbroken Spirit’s core values.
 Be prepared to offer it and expect it from your teammates.
-You will travel with and rely on a group of strangers each of whom have different reasons for attending Unbroken Spirit and will come with varying levels of physical and mental strength.
+You will travel with and rely on a group of Veteran teammates each of whom have different reasons for attending Unbroken Spirit and will come with varying levels of physical and mental strength.
 You may find that you will need to make compromises in your own expectations to support other members of your team.
 It is important to remember that in such a small group setting, your attitude and actions affect everyone.

 A great way to prepare physically is to adopt healthy eating habits and focus on being well-hydrated.
 The following tips may help:

-• Arrive in Asheville, NC for your Deployment Phase of Training well rested
+• Arrive in Asheville, NC for your Deployment Phase of Training well rested.

 • Reduce consumption of fatty foods, excessive alcohol, and caffeine.
-As these substances require a lot of water and oxygen to metabolize
+As these substances require a lot of water and oxygen to metabolize.

 • Eat plenty of unrefined carbohydrates (i.e. whole grains)

-• Drink more water than usual; 1/2 to 1 gallon of water per day
+• Drink more water than usual; 1/2 to 1 gallon of water per day.

 • Stop using tobacco